Sajith-Madhusankha/Sajith-Madhusankha/README.md

 > “Insomnia sharpens your math skills because you spend all night calculating how much sleep you’ll get if you’re able to ‘fall asleep right now.’”

-Hemlo, I'm sajith 😗, 25 years old & soon to be **Bilogical Science Graduate** 🧬 and **Newbie Peogrammer** 👨‍💻 from Sri lanka 🇱🇰.
+Hemlo, I'm sajith 😗, 25 years old & soon to be **Bilogical Science Graduate** 🧬 and **Newbie Programmer** 👨‍💻 from Sri lanka 🇱🇰.
 I'm Currently following CS50 courses from HarvardX.
 I'm interested in areas such as **Game development** 🕹️, **Artificial Intelligence** 🤖  and **Machine Learning** 🦾.
 I'm looking forward to collaborate in projects as soon as I can.
 Besides these things I like listening to Extreme Metal music 🎸🥁, Watching Thrillers and Documentaries 🍿, Build-botting Custom roms and messing with my phone 📱, reading books 📚, sleeping 🛌 and Eating 🍴 etc etc....
 </br>
 </br>
 </br>